Binary Neutron Star Mergers: Mass Ejection, Electromagnetic Counterparts and Nucleosynthesis: Methods

 \subsection{Viscosity}

+Our simulations do not include magnetic fields, so we cannot model the possible emergence of magnetically driven outflows and jets after the merger \citep{rezzolla:2011da, bucciantini:2011kx, siegel:2014ita, ruiz:2016rai, metzger:2018uni}.
+Moreover, we cannot self-consistently treat the transport of angular momentum in the merger remnant, which is primarily due to magnetic stresses \citep{duez:2006qe, kiuchi:2014hja, guilet:2016sqd, kiuchi:2017zzg}.
+We leave the treatment of jets and relativistic winds, which necessarily requires high-resolution \ac{GRMHD} simulations, to future work.
+On the other hand, we study the range of possible effects due to the angular momentum transport by means of an effective viscosity which we include in a subset of our simulations.
+The use of this approach has not yet been fully validated for \ac{NS} merger simulations.
+However, this approach has been found to reproduce some of the main features of the MHD dynamics in the context of post-merger accretion disks \citep{fernandez:2018kax}.

-For a subset of binaries we use the general-relativistic large eddy simulations method (GRLES; \citealt{radice:2017zta}) to explore the impact of subgrid-scale turbulent angular momentum transport.
+More specifically, we use the general-relativistic large eddy simulations method (GRLES; \citealt{radice:2017zta}) to explore the impact of subgrid-scale turbulent angular momentum transport.
 Accordingly, we decompose the stress energy tensor of the fluid $T^{\mu\nu}$ as \acused{GRLES}

 where

 and $n^\mu$ is the normal to the space-like slice hyper-surface, while $\gamma_{\mu\nu}$, $v^\mu$, and $W$ are, respectively, the spatial metric, the three-velocity, and the Lorentz factor. $\tau_{\mu\nu}$ is a purely spatial tensor representing the effect of subgrid scale turbulence.
 As in \citet{radice:2017zta}, we use the following ansatz for $\tau_{ij}$: